 Golden Retrievers are active, lively and energetic dogs.
-They love to play and they’re always up for some fun.
-After all, it’s why Golden Retrievers need at least 2 hours of physical activities per day.
+They love to play and they’re always having fun.
+It’s why they need 2 hours of exercise a day.
 But if you’re living in an apartment, you may be wondering if it’s okay to keep the big and active Golden Retriever.

-So, can Golden Retrievers live in apartments?
-While it’s not ideal for a Golden Retriever to live in an apartment, they can still thrive in a relatively confined space.
-In fact, thousands of Goldens live in apartments.
-As long you provide your dog with enough physical exercise, mental stimulation, crate training, obedience and socialization training, they’ll have no trouble adapting to their small living space.
+While it’s not ideal for a Golden Retriever to live in an apartment, they can still thrive living in a small space if given their necessities.
+In fact, thousands of them live in apartments.
+With enough physical exercise, mental stimulation, crate training, obedience, and socialization training, Golden Retrievers will have no trouble adapting to their small living space.

-There’s a lot to consider when brining home a Golden Retriever into a home with a large backyard or enough running space for your dog.
-However, as long as you follow these tips and guidelines, you should have no problems getting your large dog comfortable!
+There’s a lot to consider when brining home a Golden Retriever into a home without a backyard or plenty of running space.
+However, as long as you follow these tips and guidelines, you should have no problems getting your large dog comfortable in small spaces.

 RECOMMENDED: 23 Best Apartment Dog Breeds

-Before we dive into how Golden Retrievers can make good apartment dogs, it’s important to know whether they can live in apartments.
+Before we dive into why Golden Retrievers can make good apartment dogs, it’s important to know if they can live in apartments.
 Not all apartment complexes allow dogs.
-They aren’t all the same and they tend to have their own rules and regulations on the matter.
+They aren’t all the same and tend to have their own rules and regulations.

 For example, one complex may have an age requirement.
 In my sister’s apartment, they require the dog to be at least 1 years old to stay in an apartment.
 However, there are no restrictions on the size.
-The reasoning behind this is because older dogs tend to be potty trained.
+This is likely because older dogs tend to be potty trained.

 In another example, some complexes may impose a size limit on the dog.
 My grandpa’s apartment has a rule that a dog over 30 pounds may not be on the premises of the complex.
-There are no age limits thought.
-So while a puppy Golden Retriever will be under 30 pounds, that will not always be the case.
+There are no age limits.
+So while a puppy Golden Retriever will be under 30 lbs, it won’t always be the case.

 And finally, some apartment complexes will often restrict certain breeds.
 According to RentCafe, some of the most popular breed restrictions include the German Shepherd, Pit Bull, Rottweiler and more.
-These breeds also happen to have the highest fatality rates for dog bites.
+The restricted breeds also happen to have the highest fatal dog bite rates.

 That said, make sure to contact your apartment’s front office or landlord to confirm whether a Golden Retriever can actually live in your apartment first.
 From personal experiences of friends and family, there aren’t many places that would deny a Golden Retriever.